3sanket3/3sanket3/content/posts/2019-05-21---how-to-create-serverless-api-functions-with-aws-lambda.md

   - "lambda"
   - "aws"

-description: "We will learn how to use serverless framework to quickly deploy the lambda function on AWS"
+description: "We will learn how to create the serverless API functions.
+We will be using the serverless framework and host the functions to AWS Lambda.
+The tutorial also touch some part of setting up AWS credentials in your machine and introduction to YAML"
 ---

 In this tutorial, we will create the node.js API functions.
 We will deploy it to the AWS Lambda function using the [serverless framework](https://serverless.com).